 In the morning, put the unwrapped pan in your cold oven for 10 minutes before heating the oven to 350°F.

 Once the oven reaches temperature, set your timer for 20 minutes.
-Check the rolls after 20 minutes.
-If they're brown, remove them from the oven; if not, allow them bake for an additional 5-10 minutes.
+Check the buns after 20 minutes.
+If they're brown, remove them from the oven; if not, allow them to bake for an additional 5-10 minutes.

 Any leftover buns should be stored in an air-tight container at room temperature for 2 days.